 He is bold, interesting, and doesn’t do things to be liked, loved, or rewarded – he gives his gift without expecting anything in return.
 He follows a code of conduct, lives life on his terms, and always does the right thing as opposed to the nice thing.

 The nice guy is no match for the good guy.
 The nice guy is dependent and reliant on others.
-He seeks external validation, follows the lead of the socially conditioned masses, and lives covertly.
-He does the nice thing as opposed to the right thing.
-He gets walked on, cheated on, dumped, or both, and makes high quality women sick.
-His insincerity, timidity, and obsequious nature make it very difficult for high value men to connect with him as well.
+He seeks external validation, follows the lead, lives covertly, and does the nice thing as opposed to the right thing.
+As a result he gets walked on, cheated on, dumped, or both, and makes high quality women sick.
+His lack of morals, values, and ethics make it very difficult for high value men to connect with him likewise.

 Conversely, the good guy is highly respected, seen as a leader, and gets his needs and wants met.
 High quality women can’t get enough of him, and other high value men want to be around him.
 He is transparent, honest, accountable, does the right thing as opposed to the nice thing, and lives life on his terms.